What we saw at Thursday’s Seahawks training camp

 Brown also may get some work as a kickoff returner against the Raiders.

 Brown wasn’t the only cornerback named Tre who continues to impress.
-Tre Flowers, who is starting at right cornerback right now with Reed out, had tight coverage on Metcalf a couple times.
+Tre Flowers, who is starting at right cornerback with Reed out, had tight coverage on Metcalf a couple times.
 Once, Metcalf outfought him for the ball as each went to the ground.
 Another time Flowers was in perfect position to knock a Wilson pass away that was intended for Metcalf on a comeback route.

 Barton back to bolster LB corps

-Carroll said in the spring this would be a big preseason for third-year linebacker Cody Barton, who the Seahawks can use as a backup at any of the three linebacking spots.
+Carroll said in the spring this would be a big preseason for third-year linebacker Cody Barton, who the Seahawks can use as a backup at any of the three spots.

-Barton got off to a nice start in camp but then suffered a quad injury that held him out much of the past week, including Sunday’s mock game.
+Barton got off to a nice start in camp but suffered a quad injury that held him out much of the past week, including Sunday’s mock game.

 Barton has been one of three LBs sidelined recently — the others being Nate Evans and Jon Rhattigan — that have forced the Seahawks to switch fullback Nick Bellore back to his old linebacking position to add depth.

-But Barton was back in pads Thursday that could indicate he is on track to play against the Raiders.
+That Barton was back in pads Thursday could indicate he is on track to play against the Raiders.

-Evans is also back so the Seahawks linebacker depth is returning to a decent level.
+Evans is also back, so the Seahawks’ linebacker depth is returning.
 Still, Bellore remained in a defensive jersey Thursday and saw ample snaps at linebacker, at one point helping deflect a Wilson pass to Metcalf at the end zone (the ball appeared a little off target).

 QBs spread ball around

-With just three preseason games instead of four due to the addition of a 17th regular-season game, it’s unclear if the usual way the Seahawks divvy out snaps to starters in the preseason will change any.
+With just three preseason games instead of four due to the addition of a 17th regular-season game, it’s unclear if how the Seahawks divvy out snaps to starters in the preseason will change.

-But the starters have typically played only a series or two in the opening game, with the most significant playing time usually reserved for the second and third games.
+The starters have typically played only a series or two in the opening game, with the most significant playing time usually reserved for the second and third games.

 In either case, starting receivers Metcalf and Tyler Lockett figure not to do much Saturday night.
-Lockett, in fact, has appeared to be getting rest days the past few practices.
+Lockett has appeared to be getting rest days the past few practices.
 On Thursday, he was present and in full uniform but did not see action during team drills.

 Second-round pick Dee Eskridge remains out, and Penny Hart again did not practice Thursday, apparently due to an ankle injury suffered in the mock game.